 When customers feel that they are being listened to, not only will the rep be able to address their concerns, the good service of the rep will also be instrumental in building a good relationship between customers and the company.

 Miscommunication can be a big problem that is why it’s important to be mindful of how some of your communication habits translate to customers.
 Err on the side of caution whenever you find yourself uncertain about a situation.

 It is best to uncomplicate how you explain things to customers and make sure that they understood your explanation before you end your conversation with them.
 You can do this by a quick summary of the problem and the suggested solution or by asking them if they have any more questions regarding their concern.

 It is imperative for a customer service professional to understand how their company’s product or service works.
 It would be difficult to give assistance on something that you know nothing about.
 Knowing a product inside and out will help reps address customer issues when they run into problems.

 When customers are assisted to navigate the most complex situations, they become your company’s strongest advocate.

 5. Using positive language

-Language is a crucial part of persuasion and as a representative of the company, your message will affect how customers view the company’s reputation.
-Your language can be a basis of people’s perception of you and the company you represent.
+Improving your customer service rep means language is a crucial part of persuasion and as a representative of the company, your message will affect how customers view the company’s reputation.
+Your language can be the basis of people’s perception of you and the company you represent.